-- 39. Pressures that lead banks to become larger include: a funding advantage for firms believed to be "systemic" or too important to fail and thus backstopped by the government; remuneration schemes linked to size or number of deals rather than risk-based profitability; and a belief that a "full service" global bank is necessary to service clients requiring a global reach and broad product capabilities.
-As noted above, regulations are directed towards changing this landscape, making it more expensive to become systemically-important.
+Pressures that lead banks to become larger include: a funding advantage for firms believed to be "systemic" or too-important-to-fail and thus backstopped by the government; remuneration schemes linked to size or number of deals rather than risk-based profitability; and a belief that a "full service" global bank is necessary to service clients requiring a global reach and broad product capabilities.
+As noted above, regulations are directed toward changing this landscape, making it more expensive to become systemically important.
 Competition policy, however, is ill-suited to address systemic risk, given its focus on financial product pricing distortions rather than financial stability.
 As a result, determining whether financial stability will be undermined by a financial institution's merger or acquisition should not be undertaken by competition authorities, but by those assigned the task of maintaining financial stability.
 New methods for this type of analysis will be required as it is much more related to issues of interconnectedness and the overall importance of an institution for the financial system rather than whether prices of bank services are too high because of a lack of competition with other banks.
-Thus new measures need to be designed alongside actions to dissuade institutions from acquiring the status of too-important-to-fail. - 40.
-It may be that the new financial system forces banks to choose: with some becoming larger and others opting to be smaller-a more tiered system.
+Thus new measures need to be designed alongside actions to dissuade institutions from acquiring the status of too-important-to-fail.

+It may be that the new financial system forces a more tiered system with some becoming larger and others opting to be smaller.
 Some banks may be willing the pay the "systemic risk tax" (the design of which is being avidly discussed) and remain large or even grow larger and expect to receive public support having paid their dues.
 Other banks may decide they are unlikely to need public support and prefer to avoid the additional costs that go with systemic importance, deciding to divest themselves of some business lines or become smaller to avoid a tax.

-C. On financial markets and instruments
+C. On Financial Markets and Instruments